dandi/dandi-cli/docs/source/cmdline/download.rst

     lincbrain [<global options>] download [<options>] <url> ...

-Download one or more Dandisets, assets, or folders of assets from DANDI.
+Download one or more datasets, assets, or folders of assets from LINC.

 See :ref:`resource_ids` for allowed URL formats.